pixiumdigital/yii2-documentable/README.md

 ### Behavior's options

-- `tag` the name that identifies the relationship between a Document and the Owning model. ('AVATAR_IMAGE', 'RESUME', 'COMIC_PAGE'…)
+- `tag` the name that identifies the relationship between a Document and the Owning model. ('AVATAR_IMAGE', 'RESUME', 'COMIC_PAGE'…).
+As mentioned above, optional since `v2.2.1` the attribute name will be used instead.
 - `unzip` a boolean/string to process zip files.
 If set to true/NAME, each file extracted will be attached instead of the zip itself.
 - `multiple` a boolean to specify whether multiple Documents can be attached under the given tag.
 - `replace` a boolean to specify the default `multiple` behavior when adding new files.